 Nermina joined BISL in 2013 as an EAL teacher and fell in love with the school, the community and the culture.

 Nermina is married and considers spending time with her family as the source of her happiness.
 She also loves her orchids, dancing, travelling and falling in love with life itself.
 This year, she set herself a new challenge … and finished her first ever marathon.

-Year 6 Class Teacher / Primary ICT and IRC Coordinator
+Year 6 Class Teacher / Primary Topics Coordinator

 Nino received his Bachelor of Elementary Education from the University of Maribor.
 He also holds a Certificate of Advanced English from the University of Cambridge and is a certified swimming instructor.

 Nino first came to BISL to complete a voluntary teaching practice, and then focused his thesis onto the integration of a foreign language into the IPC.
-He subsequently joined the school as a full-time teacher in 2009 and is now the IPC and ICT Coordinator for the Primary school - which ensures that his interest in developing the minds of young people is continued.
+He subsequently joined the school as a full-time teacher in 2009 and is now the Topics Coordinator for the Primary school - which ensures that his interest in developing the minds of young people is continued.

 He enjoys married life in Višnja Gora and renovating his home.
 In any spare time he has, he likes to travel, read and participate in various sporting events with friends.